-The Welsh Three Peaks Challenge is typically made up of three of the highest and most iconic mountains in Wales: Yr Wyddfa (Snowdon), Wales’ tallest peak and the highest point in Britain outside the Scottish highlands; Cader Idris, a spectacular peak at the southerly edge of Eryri (Snowdonia) National Park; and Pen y Fan, the highest peak in the Bannau Brycheiniog Brecon Beacons National Park in Mid Wales.
+The Welsh Three Peaks Challenge is typically made up of three of the highest and most iconic mountains in Cymru: Yr Wyddfa, Cymru's tallest peak and the highest point in Britain outside the Scottish highlands; Cader Idris, a spectacular peak at the southerly edge of Eryri (Snowdonia) National Park; and Pen y Fan, the highest peak in the Bannau Brycheiniog (Brecon Beacons) National Park in Mid Wales.

-And what’s best is that all this is achievable for most people with a reasonable level of fitness; although planning and preparation are vital.
+The Three Peaks Challenge is a demanding challenge and requires a good level of fitness.
+Planning and preparation are vital.
 Most people take on the challenge through an organised group and many Welsh charities run their own three peaks fundraising challenges, which generally include guides and transport.

 If you are taking on the challenge as an individual group, it’s recommended to have at least one designated driver who isn’t taking part in the walking challenge and can take extra rest breaks.
 It’s also advised to have a few hill-based practice walks before setting off on the challenge, as well as some general fitness training.